wilfredbayudan/wanderlist-client/README.md

 * `/bucketlists/:id` - **Bucketlist Details**

 The Bucketlists Details page will fetch additional data about a specific bucketlist.
 The user may like/dislike the bucketlist, post comments, and view any notes that the author included with their destinations.
 If the correct PIN is passed as a parameter in the URL (ie. '/bucketlists/1?pin=1234'), the user will be able to manage the bucketlist (Edit description, add/delete/edit destinations, delete entire list).
+A "Manage this Listing" button has also been added to the page for added functionality.

 * `/bucketlists/new` - **New Bucketlist**